N0ticeMeSenpai/WebtechLecMidterm/README.md

                                Guidelines in Making Root Directory in the Github

-                    FINALS FOLDER - THIS FOLDER WILL BE USED FOR THE ARRANGEMENT IN THIS FINALS PROJECT
+                    FINAL FOLDER - THIS FOLDER WILL BE USED FOR THE ARRANGEMENT IN THIS FINALS PROJECT
                          |
                          |
                          |